-English Literature develops the vital analysis skills which are applicable across a range of careers and university courses.
-The course provides an opportunity to study a variety of texts in depth, offering the chance to hone skills of analysis and argument.
-Students pursuing this course will enhance their knowledge of a range of texts – including prose, poetry and drama – across the ages, whilst engaging with challenging literary concepts and theory.
+English Literature develops the vital skills of analysis which are applicable across a range of careers and university courses.
+The course provides an opportunity to study a variety of texts in depth, offering the chance to cultivate critical skills and ways of seeing/making clear and persuasive arguments.
+Students pursuing this course will enhance their knowledge of a range of texts – including prose, poetry and drama – across the ages, whilst engaging with challenging modern developments in literary concepts and theory.

 What career opportunities are there?

 English Literature is a prestigious academic subject that is highly regarded by the top universities.
-It offers transferable skills such as written and spoken communication, linguistic and analytical skills.
+It offers transferable skills such as written and spoken communication, linguistic and critical/analytical skills.
 These competencies apply to other disciplines and complement most other A Level choices.
-Career opportunities include Journalism, Teaching, Law, Social Work, Media, Marketing, Politics and a whole host of others.
+Career opportunities include journalism, teaching, law, social work, media, marketing, politics and a host of others.

 Syllabus: English Literature